-Mick D'Arcy enters his 16th season as the head coach of the Central Connecticut women's soccer program.
-Over the last 14 seasons, D'Arcy has compiled a 144-110-27 record, making him the winningest coach in program history.
-He has led his team to the NCAA Tournament six times and has been honored as Northeast Conference Coach of the Year four times.
+Mick D'Arcy will begin his 21st season as the head coach of the Central Connecticut women's soccer program in 2021.
+D'Arcy has compiled a 205-154-38 (.564) record, making him the winningest coach in program history.
+He has led his team to the NCAA Tournament eight times and has been honored as Northeast Conference Coach of the Year six times.

 D'Arcy also saw three student-athletes earn NEC major awards for the 2014 championship season.
 Tori Sousa became the eighth player in CCSU history to be named NEC Player of the Year, Nicki Turley was tabbed the NEC Goalkeeper of the Year and Jennifer Cafferky earned NEC Rookie and Defensive Player of the Year honors.
 In addition, Kelly Halligan was named to the All-NEC First-Team and Brianna Scaldaferri was a member of the NEC All-Rookie Team.